dataiku/dss-visual-edit/docs/deploy.md

 ### Simple procedure

-A simple way to initialize the editlog is with a _reset edits_ scenario as described in the getting started guide.
+A simple way to initialize the editlog is with a _Reset Edits_ scenario as described in the getting started guide.
 You can then delete the scenario, to make sure that it won't be used accidentally in the future (which would cause losing all edits).

 ### Secure procedure